sjnakib/portfolio-v3/specification.md

 #### Related Projects
 - 2-3 related project cards at bottom of page

-### 4. UI/UX Designs Page (/designs)
+### 4. Academic Page (/academic)

-#### Design Philosophy Section
+#### Education Section
-- Visual representation of your design approach and principles
+- Visually appealing representation of educational background
-- Highlights of your design process and methodology
+- BRAC University with degree details
-- Key design tools and technologies used
+- GPA and academic achievements

-#### Case Studies Section
+- Relevant coursework highlights

-- In-depth analysis of select design projects
+#### Publications Section
-- Problem statements, research methods, and solutions
+- Academic paper citations in standard format
-- User flow diagrams and wireframes
+- Brief abstracts with "Read More" expansion
-- Before/after comparisons where applicable
+- Links to papers where available

-#### Design Gallery
+- Co-authors and publication details

-- Grid layout of UI/UX design projects
+#### Research Projects
-- Filter options by category (Web, Mobile, Dashboard, etc.)
+- Research focus areas
-- Hover states showing brief descriptions
+- Technologies and methodologies used
-- Thumbnails with consistent aspect ratio
+- Visual representation of results or findings

-#### Skills & Design Tools
+- Impact of research (if applicable)

-- Visual representation of UI/UX skills
+#### Skills & Certifications
-- Software and design tools proficiency
+- Academic and technical skills organized by category
-- Design certifications and courses
+- Any relevant certifications or specialized training
-- Design principles and methodologies
+- Proficiency indicators for key skills

 ### 5. About Page (/about)